WeblateOrg/weblate/docs/admin/config.rst

 MT_GOOGLE_LOCATION
 ------------------

-API v3 Google Cloud Application Engine may be specific to a location.
+API v3 Google Cloud App Engine may be specific to a location.
 Change accordingly if the default ``global`` fallback does not work for you.

 Please check https://cloud.google.com/appengine/docs/locations for more details